Exeter ordered to replay Bradford game

 "The PGB deemed that the most appropriate action would be for the match to be replayed in its entirety," a statement from the Football Association added.

-Tuesday's match was already a replay after the two sides drew 1-1 at Valley Parade on 6 November.
+Tuesday's game was already a replay after the League Two sides drew 1-1 at Valley Parade on 6 November.

 The winners will travel to Cambridge United in the second round on Saturday, 4 December.